johncostacoursera/GettingAndCleaningData/CodeBook - Getting and Cleaning Data Course Project.md

 ###    STEP 1.
 Load and clean labels and variable names into human readable format

-        Field names were converted as follows
-          t -> time
+        Field names were converted using _gsub_ as follows t -> time
           f -> frequency
           Acc -> Accelerometer